Anushka-K/Cipher/README.md

 Cipher, implemented in Java.

-Resources used: Readings for CSC207 about Git and Eclipse basics, and about the syntax of basic Java commands.
+Resources used: Readings for CSC207 about Git and Eclipse basics, and about the syntax of basic Java commands, and StackOverflow for more information on typecasting https://stackoverflow.com/questions/10776806/typecasting-in-java